Young Alumni Share How College Shaped Their Career Success

 After graduating with a bachelor's degree in electrical engineering and exploring two separate internships in that field, I found that I was much more motivated by social injustices.
 Following a discernment process with Campus Ministry & Social Action, I chose to do a Jesuit Volunteer service year in Cleveland, OH, where I worked with immigrants and refugees on their paths to citizenship.
 Working as a community organizer gave me a new perspective on policies and their implementation, so I went to serve as a Cleveland Foundation Public Service Fellow.
 This set me on a path to pursue a Master's of Public Policy at Loyola University Chicago.

-Manhattan College laid a foundation that I am thankful for every single day.
-Other than proving to me that I was not bound by my circumstances, Manhattan College's Campus Ministry & Social Action and the Center for Career Development taught me to pursue what I was passionate about, frame myself how I would like to be seen, and to stay grounded in my values while doing so.
+Manhattan University laid a foundation that I am thankful for every single day.
+Other than proving to me that I was not bound by my circumstances, Manhattan University's Campus Ministry & Social Action and the Center for Career Development taught me to pursue what I was passionate about, frame myself how I would like to be seen, and to stay grounded in my values while doing so.

 Advice for current and future students: